 Alongside traditional learning - such as induction or certification programmes - companies need to explore new ways of developing their workforce.
 For example, on-demand learning, peer mentoring and open knowledge sharing.

-Workplace Trend Four: Shrinking Shelf life of Information
+MODERN Workplace Trend Four: Shrinking Shelf life of Information

 It’s the age of information overload.
 The speed and volume that new data are created is driving companies to rethink their information management strategies.